franciscorafart/learning-notes/linux/files.md

 Two commands

 1. locate (mlocate)
 Searches by string and returns a list of path names containing that string.
-It uses a database.x Run `sudo updatedb` to update the database mlocate uses.
+It uses a database.
+Run `sudo updatedb` to update the database mlocate uses.

 To see the db run `ls /var/lib/mlocate`

 - General information of the database `mlocate -S`
 - Math only the basename for the specified pattern `mlocate -b name` ## basename is the name of the file on the directory, not the whole path
-- Find a file containing a string: `locate name` ## returns any file path containing that string partiallyS
+- Find a file containing a string: `locate name` ## returns any file path containing that string partially S
 - Find by exact base name `locate -b '\name'`
 - Find a file that exists (In case it ws deleted bu still listed on db) `locate -e name`
 - Ignore the letter case `locate -i Name`